Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

 \subsection{Real-time Control Implementation of MS-WQM MOR-Based MPC}

 The main objective of this paper and the prior investigation of the MOR methods is to integrate them into and apply a real-time control algorithm of chlorine concentrations using the booster stations distributed along the WDN under MS-WQM.
-We apply the MPC algorithm on the linearized and nonlinearized MS-WQ ROM as explained in Section \ref{sec:MS-MPC}.
+We apply the MPC algorithm on the linearized and nonlinearized MS-WQ ROM as explained in Section "\hyperref[sec:MS-MPC]{Real-Time Regulation of MS-WQM via Model Predictive Control and McCormick Relaxations}".
 As both LPOD and BPOD can reduce the MS-WQM effectively, For the linearized model we apply the BPOD method.
 On the other hand, we apply the NLPOD for the nonlinear model to obtain the ROM.

-For multi-specious water quality control and regulation, while applying the McCormick relaxation the envelopes rely on the limits for both chemicals.
+For multi-species water quality control and regulation, while applying the McCormick relaxation the envelopes rely on the limits for both chemicals.
 For the network's components near the location of the second chemical intrusion, these envelopes put tight boundaries on the chosen value for $z$ by the control problem as the $x_2$ is close to $x_2^{\max}$.
-On another hand, for farther components with lower concentrations for both chemicals the relaxation allows higher and lower values for $z$ which leads to choosing a value of $z$ to be as close to the underestimators so that the control inputs are lower and the cost of chlorine injections is reduced.
-Additionally, as the mutual reaction coefficient $k_r$ becomes more rapid, the effect of relaxation on the chosen control input increases.
+On the other hand, for components downstream from this location with lower concentrations for both chemicals the relaxation allows higher and lower values for $z$ which leads to choosing a value of $z$ to be as close to the underestimators so that the control inputs are lower and the cost of chlorine injections is reduced.
+Additionally, for higher values of the mutual reaction coefficient $k_r$, the effect of relaxation on the chosen control input increases.
 That is, the proposed relaxed MPC may result in overlooking/underestimating the mutual reaction and, therefore, we lower the upper bound for the fictitious reactant as a procedure integrated into the looped control algorithm repeated each time-step.

-As explained in Section \ref{sec:CaseStudLin}, it is proposed to update the operating points around which the system is linearized every significant change window (e.g., hydraulic states change).
+As explained in Section "\nameref{sec:CaseStudLin}", it is proposed to update the operating points around which the system is linearized every significant change window (e.g., hydraulic states change).
 Updating these operating points adds to the computational time by recalculating the matrices, yet it yields a more accurate representation.
-Therefore, we apply a threshold change test after applying every control input to update these points.
+Therefore, we put a threshold according to which we judge changing these points after applying every control input.